ishtardsama/marineSim/README.md

 A high-performance, Data-Oriented ecosystem simulator built in Python.
 This engine models emergent natural selection, bioenergetics, and genetic mutation across thousands of autonomous agents in real time using NumPy array vectorization.

-## Features
-*   **Data-Oriented Design:** Bypasses standard Object-Oriented loops.
-The entire ecosystem is stored in contiguous memory arrays, allowing thousands of agents to render at 60 FPS.
-*   **Spatial Environment (Scalar Field):** A fully simulated 2D grid of regrowing plankton that agents must actively forage to survive.
-*   **Interactive Virtual Camera:** Pan, zoom, and explore the ecosystem in real-time with dynamic screen culling for high performance.
-*   **Time Control:** Fast-forward evolution up to 64x speed or pause the simulation to inspect individual agents.

 ---

 ## Getting Started